kamarada/guia-opensuse/drivers-graficos.md

 ---
 layout: default
 title: 14.
-Graphics Drivers - Install Nvidia or ATI/AMD 3D Driver
+Drivers gráficos - instale os drivers das placas de vídeo 3D NVIDIA ou ATI/AMD no openSUSE
-permalink: 3d
+permalink: drivers-graficos
 ---

-# 14. Graphics Drivers
+# 14. Drivers gráficos

 Note that there's no need to install the below non-free video drivers, if the free drivers used by default work for your needs.